talhaahmed166/Tic-Tac-Toe/README.md

 To build the game, run the following command:

-g++ Tic-Tac-Toe.cpp -o tic-tac-toe To play the game, run the following command:
+g++ main.cpp -o tic-tac-toe To play the game, run the following command:

 ./tic-tac-toe Have fun!